ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Case Study: A combined image processing and deep learning model for ECG image digitization

-As a use case, we used our synthetic ECG image generation toolbox to generate a diverse ECG image dataset to train a deep learning-based ECG image digitization architecture that has demonstrated good performance on real ECG images.
-The deep model consists of a denoising CNN (DnCNN), followed by post-processing algorithms to recover the ECG time-series data.
-This model was trained on a dataset of synthetic paper ECG images generated from the PTB diagnostic ECG database time-series \cite{bousseljot1995nutzung}, consisting of 549 records.
-The trained model was applied to assess the fidelity of a synthetic paper ECG dataset generated from the PTB-XL dataset \cite{wagner2020ptb}, consisting of 1000 images.
+We utilized ECG-Image-Kit to create a diverse dataset for training an ECG digitization model.
+These synthetic ECG images were generated from the PTB diagnostic ECG database time-series consisting of 549 records \cite{bousseljot1995nutzung}.
+The trained model was then applied to evaluate the fidelity of a synthetic paper ECG dataset generated from the PhysioNet QT Database \cite{laguna1997database,PhysioNetQT,Goldberger2000}, both in terms of signal quality and accuracy of extracting ECG-based measurements.

-The histogram of the signal-to-noise ratio (SNR) for recovering the ECG time-series from the synthetic dataset is depicted in Fig.~\ref{fig:histogram1}, with an average of 27.03\,dB and a standard deviation of 2.82\,dB.
-The mean square error (MSE) was computed as an additional metric for comparison, yielding a value of approximately 3.1\,~{\textmu}V for PTB-XL ECG dataset, as listed in Table~\ref{tab:summarize_results}.

-The results demonstrate the effectiveness of the synthetic dataset in generating ECG images for training machine and deep learning models.
-The average SNR of 27.03\,dB (and a MSE of 3.1\,{\textmu}V) indicates a high level of similarity between the synthetic paper ECG images and the ground truth time-series data, implying that the generated images closely resemble real paper ECGs.
-The low standard deviation of 2.82\,dB also suggests consistent performance across the dataset, further reinforcing the reliability and stability of the synthetic images.
-The low MSE of the algorithm in recovering ECG time-series indicates that the algorithm effectively captures the details and characteristics of the ECG waveforms, further validating the fidelity of the synthetic dataset.

-Overall, these results affirm the quality and authenticity of the synthetic paper ECG dataset and the effectiveness of the employed digitization algorithm.
-The findings underscore the significance of utilizing synthetic data for the development and evaluation of digitization algorithms, offering a valuable resource for researchers to explore and improve techniques in ECG analysis and medical diagnostics.